IamAono/math-knight/README.md

 # Math Knight
 This is a web-based math game that I vibe coded.
 You play as a knight, and you deal more damage to enemies based on how fast you answer the math questions.

+# Running the Game
+To install the dependencies, use `npm install`
 To run the game locally, use `npm run dev`